-Since its founding in 1992, National Research University – Higher School of Economics (HSE) has developed from an economics institute into a comprehensive university.
-Based in Moscow, with branches in St. Petersburg, Nizhny Novgorod, and Perm, HSE continues to grow.
-Among Russian universities, HSE is a leader in economics, management, sociology, computer science, public policy, and political science.
+Since its founding in 1992, National Research University – Higher School of Economics (HSE University) has developed from an economics institute into a comprehensive university.
+Based in Moscow, with branches in St. Petersburg, Nizhny Novgorod, and Perm, HSE University continues to grow.
+Among Russian universities, HSE University is a leader in economics, management, sociology, computer science, public policy, and political science.

 We strive to fully prepare our students for their careers, equipping them with the competencies and skills that they need to succeed.
 Our origins as an economics school mean that, to this day, teaching economics is integral to curricula across faculties.